 Results of studies indicate that smoking may change the body’s immune response, especially in people genetically predisposed to develop RA.

 Smoking can cause oxidative stress and increase the frequency of the body’s inflammatory response.
 It can also make some prescription RA medications less effective.

 RA is an immunological disease, but some researchers suggest that it may also involve factors unrelated to the immune system.
-For example, the way the body reacts to stress may worsen symptoms.
+For example, the way the body reacts to stress

 People with rheumatic conditions often report that traumatic or stressful experiences occurred shortly before symptoms first appeared.
 Many people find that stress causes RA symptoms to flare up.